Niki266/2D-Game-Project/README.md

 # 2D Game Project 🎮

-Welcome to the **2D Game Project**, a fun and interactive game created using the power of p5.js.
+Welcome to the **2D Game Project**, a fun and interactive game created using p5.js.
 This project showcases creative coding and demonstrates how simple tools can create engaging experiences.
 Dive into the game, and let the adventure begin!

 ## 🚀 Features